 Within 4 days after the tsunami, 140,000 people living in a 12.5 mile (20 kilometer) radius were evacuated.
 Many others also moved away from Fukushima voluntarily out of concern about radiation.

-As of December 2012, over 98,000 Fukushima residents still have not been able to return to their homes.
-Now, approximately 58,000 residents remain outside of the prefecture.
+As of November 2014, over 124,000 Fukushima residents still have not been able to return to their homes.
+Among the displaced, approximately 46,000 residents remain outside of the prefecture.

 There was a massive response by all sectors of Japanese society.
 For example, the Japanese Self-Defense Forces underwent its largest mobilization since World War II, deploying 106,250 troops, 541 aircrafts, and 50 vessels at the peak of operations.